-Grow with Kare: Plant a tree for Arbor Day
+Grow with KARE: Plant a tree for Arbor Day

-Friday this week is Arbor Day, when we celebrate the beauty and function of trees.
-Bobby and I tagged along with the kiddos at Redtail Ridge Elementary for a lesson in planting and the importance of doing so.
+MINNEAPOLIS - Friday is Arbor Day when we celebrate the beauty and function of trees.
+Bobby and I tagged along with the kids at Redtail Ridge Elementary for a lesson in planting and the importance of doing so.

 One hundred trees were donated by Kathy Alvig, whose grandson attends the school.
 She felt compelled to pass along the memories she has of planting seedlings as a child with her father.
 A former principal and educator, she is passionate about incorporating the environment into the school day as a jumping off point for a vast array of subjects.